II - Active Reconnaissance

 :: Progress: [62275/62275] :: Job [1/1] :: 80 req/sec :: Duration: [0:12:54] :: Errors: 3 ::

 There is one entry that looks interesting cgit, which might indicate that we are in the presence of a misconfigured NGINX web server with a .git folder that is publicly available.
 Let's see if we can access the config file.
-This request was made inside Burp but I'll use HTTPie output for the writeup since it will make the report easier to read:
+This request was made inside Burp but I'll use HTTPiearrow-up-right output for the writeup since it will make the report easier to read:

 Souce code analysis